zenidreney/sunterra-atlas/README.md

 SunTerra Atlas is a geospatial web application that analyzes solar radiation potential for any selected location on Earth.

-It integrates public climate datasets with interactive map-based exploration.
+The platform combines interactive map exploration with climate datasets to help visualize solar energy potential worldwide.

 🚀 [Live Demo](https://sunterra-atlas.vercel.app) deployed on Vercel

-📌 Features
+🌍 Interactive map-based location selection using React Leaflet

-🌍 Interactive map-based location selection
+📍 Reverse geocoding to convert coordinates into human-readable locations

-📍 Reverse geocoding for human-readable place names
+☀️ Solar radiation analysis based on long-term climatology datasets (2001–2020)

-☀️ Solar radiation analysis (2001–2020 climatology)
+📊 Annual and monthly solar potential visualization

-📊 Annual solar potential data display
+⚡ Optimized server-state fetching and caching with TanStack React Query

-⚡ Server-side API proxying for external services
+📈 Data visualization dashboards built with Recharts

 ## Tech Stack